SWCD director elections occur every two years during the General Election.

 Candidates for the position of SWCD director must meet certain eligibility requirements as outlined in Oregon Revised Statutes (ORS) 568.560.
 Find out more about Board Director eligibility below.
 Visit our Board Zones page to learn about the three zones in our District service area.

-All of the necessary election forms, instructions and candidate packets may be found at the Oregon Department of Agriculture SWCD Elections page.
+All of the necessary election forms and instructions and candidate packets may be found at the Oregon Department of Agriculture SWCD Elections page.

 Each candidate must file a “Declaration of Candidacy” and a “Petition for Nomination Signature Sheet” with the Oregon Department of Agriculture, Natural Resources Division.